andreas-antoniou-cko/ShoppingBasketTest/README.md

 Although the solution is feature complete it does not contain any integration tests.

-**Your task is to create a set of integration tests using .NET C# that fulfill the acceptance criteria below.**
+**Your task is to create a set of integration tests using .NET framework and written in C# that fulfill the acceptance criteria below.**

 A PowerShell script has been provided which starts all 3 services so feel free to focus writing your tests against these running instances - no need to bootstrap or start them within your tests.
 The tests can be part of the same solution as the services, or could be in their own separate repository.